TudorMurariu/ToDoList-React/README.md

 # ToDoList-React

-There s an error with showing the fornder on github so i added a copy of the code outside.
+There s an error with showing the folder on github so i added a copy of the code outside.